 Fellows spent half of their time working as research assistants in the laboratories run by their research advisors and half of their time attending classes and participating in activities related to the Master of Education program.
 Different research advisors were able to provide varying levels of support for the Fellows.
-For example, a new assistant professor at OSU, just establishing his research agenda and a research group was able to provide significant hands-on training to help the advisee Fellow learn the procedures necessary to move his work forward.
-More established research advisors asked postdoctoral researchers or graduate students to provide the guidance and training needed to orient the Fellows to the work expected on their science research projects.
-The access to specific equipment and materials related to the research advisor's research agenda helped the Fellows learn and master new procedures that they were able take back to their advisors in India.
+For example, a new assistant professor at OSU recently establishing his research agenda and a research group was able to provide significant hands-on training to help the Fellow advisee learn the procedures necessary to move his work forward.
+More established research advisors asked post-doctoral researchers or graduate students to provide the guidance and training needed to orient the Fellows to the work expected on their science research projects.
+The access to specific equipment and materials related to the research advisor's scholarly agenda helped the Fellows learn and master new procedures that they were able take back to their advisors in India.
 In addition, communication between the AMU and OSU advisors furthered collaboration between the research groups in each country.
-See Figure 5 for titles of the science research projects that the Fellows completed.
-Fellows joined journal groups and met other doctoral candidates as part of their work with their research advisors.
+See Table 9.4 for titles of the science research projects that the Fellows completed.
+Fellows joined journal groups and met other doctoral candidates as part of the work with their research advisors.
 As one of the Fellows reported:

-In research, I received hands on training for novel techniques in a well-equipped research laboratory.
+In research, I received hands-on training for novel techniques in a wellequipped research laboratory.
 Most importantly, I grasped the scientific temperament that makes science in U. S. different from other parts of the world.
-I benefitted from lab meetings, discussions with research advisor, journal clubs, seminars and symposiums.
-It was a fortunate experience for me to have a discourse with a woman Nobel laureate (Carol Greider) at a conference in OSU (personal communication, NR, 2018).
+I benefited from lab meetings, discussions with research advisor, journal clubs, seminars and symposiums.
+It was a fortunate experience for me to have a discourse with a woman Nobel laureate (Carol Greider) at a conference in OSU. (personal communication, NR, 2018)

 Probably the most challenging aspect of the year that the Fellows spent at OSU was finding a reasonable balance between the work asked of them by their education and research advisors.
 The education program is usually a full-time endeavor for students.
 Science research advisors also prefer their graduate assistants to spend all hours at the laboratory bench working on their projects.
 The Fellows needed to find a balance between these competing demands on their time and energies.
 It is fair to say that the work expected from the Fellows was nearly twice that of an average post-candidacy graduate student.

+TABLE 9.4

+Science research topics for cohort 1 fellows
-Fellow OSU Research Research Topic Department AR - male Radiology On the breast and lung cancer in rats and immunity development using vitamin D MA - male Department of Study of RNA protein complexes responsible Molecular Genetics for modulating the expression of genes HN- female Astronomy Calculation of collision strengths for electron

-impact excitation using relativistic Breti-Pauli

-R-matrix (BPRM) method for Si IX

-NR- female Radiology Copper dependent enhancement of DNA

-damage and X-ray induction by L-DOPA and

-Dopamine: Putative neurotoxic mechanism
+Fellow OSU Research Department Research topic AR - male Radiology On the breast and lung cancer in rats and immunity development using vitamin D MA - male Department of Molecular Genetics Study of RNA protein complexes responsible for modulating the expression of genes HN- female Astronomy Calculation of collision strengths for electron impact excitation using relativistic Breti-Pauli R-matrix (BPRM) method for Si IX NR- female Radiology Copper dependent enhancement of DNA damage and X-ray induction by L-DOPA and Dopamine: Putative neurotoxic mechanism